 Oberkampf.
 You know the metro station, which was named for the street.
 The street was named for Christopher-Philip Oberkampf in 1864.
 But do you know who Oberkampf was and why there is a street named after him?

-His fabric, called Toile de Jouy because of the town where Oberkampf set up his factory, was innovative.
-Christopher was a master at printing motifs onto white cotton.
+His fabric, called Toile de Jouy after the name of the town where Oberkampf set up his factory, was innovative.
+Christopher was a master of the new technique of printing motifs onto white cotton.
 He made lovely affordable printed fabrics for dresses and furnishings.
 Bourgeois women could now wear beautiful dresses like those at the court.
-The most evocative images of his cloth, all drawn by an accomplished artist, are detailed bucolic scenes printed in one color on a white background.
+The most evocative images of his cloth, all drawn by accomplished artists, are detailed bucolic scenes printed in one color on a white background.
 But Christopher was also a master of choosing the right motif at the right time.
 Floral patterns were popular, followed by Persian motifs.
 During the American Revolution fashion sported images of Liberty, then scenes from literature and even current events such as the first hot air balloon flight.
-After the French Revolution styles changed again and fabrics were more geometric and new colors were created such as violet.
-Always keeping one step ahead Oberkampf was a trend-setter and lead the beginnings of fashion for every woman and Paris as fashion capital of the world.
+After the French Revolution styles changed again and fabrics were more geometric and new colors were created such as violet breaking with the fashions of the royal court.
+Always keeping one step ahead Oberkampf was a trend-setter and lead the beginnings of fashion for the-every-woman and Paris as fashion capital of the world.
 He also lead the industry in technical innovation moving from hand wood block printing to semi-automated copper plates and beyond.
-He renown and savoir-faire allowed him to meet George Washington, Napoleon the First and the Empresses, fellow German-speaker Marie-Antoinette, the Pope’s emissary, the scientists Monge, Laplace, Lagrange, Chaptal, Gay-Lussac and many other illustrious people.
+His renown and savoir-faire allowed him to meet George Washington, Napoleon the First and the Empresses, fellow German-speaker Marie-Antoinette, the Pope’s emissary, the scientists Monge, Laplace, Lagrange, Chaptal, Gay-Lussac and many other illustrious people.

 Crédit photos Musée de la Toile de Jouy